Tarjni/projects/README.md

-# projects
+# website-proto
-This is a repository to publish my portfolio projects
+This is a prototype to test my portfolio website